jpfeiffer16/PageGrabber/README.md

 `node app -f /path/to/file.csv`

 ### Querying data and generating reports
-To get a commanding listing and info about installed reports:
+To get a command listing and info about installed reports:

 `$ node report -h`